Atlanta Hawks vs Indiana Pacers: Starting Lineups

 C- Myles Turner

-The Pacers have firmly established themselves as one of the ten best offenses in the NBA.
-They come into this game ranking 9th in PPG, 4th in FG%, 26th in 3PA, 6th in 3P%, 22nd in FTA, 29th in rebounding, and 5th in TO.
-Per Cleaning the Glass, the Pacers rank 7th in points per 100 possessions, 4th in effective field goal percentage, 5th in turnover percentage, 29th in offensive rebounding percentage, and 19th in free throw rate.
+The Pacers have firmly established themselves as a team that can match Atlanta's offensive firepower.
+They come into this game ranking 10th in PPG, 3rd in FG%, 26th in 3PA, 6th in 3P%, 25th in FTA, 28th in rebounding, and 6th in TO.
+Per Cleaning the Glass, the Pacers rank 8th in points per 100 possessions, 4th in effective field goal percentage, 5th in turnover percentage, 29th in offensive rebounding percentage, and 20th in free throw rate.

 Related Links